yilinyang7/yilinyang7.github.io/_posts/2018-08-29-paper-revision.md

 * Figure 1 -> Fig. 1

-There're definitely a lot more writing skills missing.
+There're definitely a lot writing skills missing.
 I'll try to update this list in the future.